Preparing the credentials desk

 Preparing For Floor Candidates:

-For each office, the district governor asks whether there are any additional nominations from the floor for the office.
+For each office, the district director asks whether there are any additional nominations from the floor for the office.
 If floor nominees are not in attendance their designees will state the nominee's eligibility qualifications.

 Floor candidates must be nominated by a member of the district council or their proxy holder.
 To be nominated from the floor, candidates for district director, program quality director, club growth director, and division directors must sign at the time of the floor nomination — or must have previously signed — the Officer Agreement and Release Statement.